getporter/porter/docs/content/end-users/connect-registry.md

 porter explain localhost:5001/hello:v0.2.0
 ```

-If the registry is hosted on an non-loopback ip address or a domain name, use the \--insecure-registry flag to allow connecting to the registry.
+If the registry is hosted on a non-loopback ip address or a domain name, the \--insecure-registry flag must be specified to allow connecting to the registry.
-Your Docker engine must also be [configured with any insecure registries](https://docs.docker.com/registry/insecure/).
-The \--insecure-registry can be specified for any command that accepts a \--reference flag.

-## Connect to a Registry Secured with Self-Signed Certificates
+### Connect to a Registry Secured with an Untrusted Certificate

 Sometimes you may want to connect to a registry that is secured with an untrusted TLS certificate.
 For example, when you are running a test or development registry that uses a self-signed certificate or when using a custom root certificate that the system does not trust.
 Use the the \--insecure-registry flag to allow connecting to the registry.
-Your Docker engine must also be [configured with any insecure registries](https://docs.docker.com/registry/insecure/).
-The \--insecure-registry may be specified for any command that accepts a \--reference flag.

 1. Create a self-signed certificate*